-Brain-based reading instruction (instruction informed by the science of reading) refers to the interdisciplinary research that reading experts, especially cognitive scientists and psychologists, have conducted on how the brain learns to read.
-Over four decades in the making, this body of knowledge highlights the multifaceted nature of reading acquisition.
+Brain-based reading instruction ("science of reading") refers to the interdisciplinary research that reading experts, especially cognitive scientists and psychologists, have conducted on how the brain learns to read.
+This body of knowledge, over four decades in the making, highlights the multifaceted nature of reading acquisition.